Music (Girugamesh album)

-Music (typeset as MUSIC) is the third studio album from the band Girugamesh, released on November 5, 2008 in Japan and on 7 November in Europe.
+Music (typeset as MUSIC) is the third studio album of the band Girugamesh, released on November 5, 2008 in Japan and US, and in some European countries between November 5 to 11.
 Limited and a regular editions were released with different contents, as well as a European release featuring three extra tracks from their previously released, Japan-only EP Reason of Crying.

+The album reached No. 36 on the Oricon Albums Chart.